aquaproj/aquaproj.github.io/docs/comparison/nixos.md

 On the other hand, Nix OS is too complicated to introduce it to team and project.
 Compared with aqua, the learning cost is high.
-If your team is small and every member has high tecnical skill, this may not be a problem.
+If your team is small and every member has high technical skill, this may not be a problem.

 The scope and goal of aqua are different from Nix OS.